Asus ROG Matrix Platinum GeForce RTX 5090 30th Anniversary Edition

 • Texture rate is 1754.4 GTexels/s on Asus ROG Matrix Platinum GeForce RTX 5090 30th Anniversary Edition and 1657.2 GTexels/s on Zotac Gaming GeForce RTX 5090 ArcticStorm AIO.

-• HDMI ports are 2 on Asus ROG Matrix Platinum GeForce RTX 5090 30th Anniversary Edition and 1 on Zotac Gaming GeForce RTX 5090 ArcticStorm AIO.
+• HDMI port count is 2 on Asus ROG Matrix Platinum GeForce RTX 5090 30th Anniversary Edition and 1 on Zotac Gaming GeForce RTX 5090 ArcticStorm AIO.

-• Width is 357.6 mm on Asus ROG Matrix Platinum GeForce RTX 5090 30th Anniversary Edition and 251.6 mm on Zotac Gaming GeForce RTX 5090 ArcticStorm AIO.
+• Card width is 357.6 mm on Asus ROG Matrix Platinum GeForce RTX 5090 30th Anniversary Edition and 251.6 mm on Zotac Gaming GeForce RTX 5090 ArcticStorm AIO.

-• Height is 149.3 mm on Asus ROG Matrix Platinum GeForce RTX 5090 30th Anniversary Edition and 160.1 mm on Zotac Gaming GeForce RTX 5090 ArcticStorm AIO.
+• Card height is 149.3 mm on Asus ROG Matrix Platinum GeForce RTX 5090 30th Anniversary Edition and 160.1 mm on Zotac Gaming GeForce RTX 5090 ArcticStorm AIO.

 Specs Comparison